-Construction Phasing Total Number of Units in the Est. Construction Est. Construction

-Plan Phase Start Completion

-Phase 1A and 1B (off-site 177 April 2020 April 2022

-parcel, now known

-as Soluna)

-Phase 2A and 2B 235 June 2021 November 2023

-Phase 3A and 3B 196 May 2023 December 2024

-Phase 4A and 4B 364 January 2024 September 2025

-Homeownership 44 January 2023 January 2025

-TOTAL UNITS 1,016 (mix of replacement,

-affordable and market rent

-units)
+Construction Phasing Plan Total Number of Units in the Phase Est. Construction Start Est. Construction Completion Phase 1A and 1B (off- site parcel, now known as Soluna) 177 April 2020 April 2022 Phase 2A and 2B 235 June 2021 November 2023 Phase 3A and 3B 199 October 2023 December 2025 Phase 4A and 4B 364 October 2024 December 2026 Homeownership 44 July 2024 April 2026 TOTAL UNITS 1,016 (mix of replacement, affordable and market rent units)

-The Housing Department allocated to allocate forty-two (42) Section 8 Project-Based Voucher (PBV) at Soluna I and thirty-three (33) Section 8 PBV units at Soluna II to serve as replacement public housing as part of its Edison-Eastlake Choice Neighborhoods Implementation Grant (Phases 1A and 1B as stated above) which is located at 950 N 20th Street.
-Soluna I is a new construction, 111-unit multifamily rental community with 1-5 bedroom units that are a mix of LIHTC, Section 8 PBV and market rents.
-Soluna II is a new construction, 66-unit multifamily rental community with 1-2 bedroom units that are a mix of LIHTC, Section 8 PBV and market rents.
+The Housing Department allocated 42 Section 8 Project-Based Voucher (PBV) at Soluna I and 33 Section 8 PBV units at Soluna II to serve as replacement public housing as part of its Edison-Eastlake Choice Neighborhoods Implementation Grant (Phases 1A and 1B as stated above) which is, located at

+950 N. 20th St. Soluna I is a new construction, 111-unit multifamily rental community with 1-5 bedroom units while Soluna II, also new multifamily rental construction, contains 66 1-2 bedroom units.
+Both Soluna developments contain a mix of LIHTC, Section 8 PBV and market rents.
 Construction began in the first quarter of 2020 and was completed in April 2022.
-Replacement TPVs have been approved in conjunction with Soluna I and II, and all or a portion of the TPV units received will be project-based.
-A 9% LIHTC application was submitted for Harmony at the Park One (Phase 2A) in April 2020 to the Arizona Department of Housing.
-A 4% LIHTC application was submitted for Harmony at the Park Two (Phase 2B) in calendar year 2022 and the project held its financial closing on April 29, 2022.
-Section 8 PBV units will be allocated to these two phases as replacement units.
-A TPV application was approved for Harmony at the Park One (Phase 2A) in calendar year 2022 and a TPV application for Harmony at the Park Two (Phase 2B) will be submitted in calendar year 2023.
-The Housing Department submitted a 9% LIHTC application for Harmony at the Park Three (CNI Phase 3B) in April 2022and received an award of tax credits.
-The Housing Department plans to submit a 4% LIHTC application for Horizon on Villa (CNI Phase 3A) and a 9% LIHTC application for a portion of the Sidney P. Osborn site (CNI Phase 4A) in calendar year 2023.
-Horizon on Villa will be a 106-unit multifamily residential rental community with 1 -5 bedroom units that are a mix of LIHTC, Section 8 PBV, and market rate units.
-Sidney P. Osborn Phase 4A will be a 115-unit multifamily residential rental community with 1-3 bedrooms that are a mix of LIHTC, Section 8 PBV, and market rate units.
+Replacement TPVs have been approved in conjunction with Soluna I and II, and all or a portion of the TPV units received may be project-based.
+Harmony at the Park (HATP) is a planned 325-unit mixed-income community to be developed in three phases.
+HATP One (Phase 2A), a 9% LIHTC development containing 120 units, was completed in February 2023.
+HATP Two (Phase 2B), a 4% LIHTC deal, includes 115 units and completed in December 2023.
+Section 8 PBV units have been allocated to these two phases as replacement units.
+A TPV application was approved for Harmony at the Park One (Phase 2A) in calendar year 2022 and a TPV application for Harmony at the Park Two (Phase 2B) was submitted and approved in calendar year 2023.
+TPV applications to be submitted for Harmony at the Park Three and Sidney P. Osborn Phase One in calendar year 2025.
+The Housing Department was awarded a 9% LIHTC allocation for Harmony at the Park Three (CN Phase 3B) in June 2022 and plans to submit a 4% LIHTC application for Horizon on Villa (CN Phase 3A) in 2024.
+Horizon on Villa will be a 109-unit multifamily residential rental community with 1 -5 bedroom units that are a mix of LIHTC, Section 8 PBV, and market rate units.
+In 2023, the Housing Department applied for, and was awarded, a 9% LIHTC allocation for a portion of the Sidney P. Osborn (SPO) site (CNI Phase 4A), Phase One, that will include 115 mixed-income multifamily residential rental units.
+SPO Phase One will include 1-3 bedrooms units that are a mix of LIHTC, Section 8 PBV, and market rate units.
+Construction is anticipated to commence in June 2024.
 TPV applications will be submitted for these phases.